cag472/AlexTools/README.md

   - If you try to "vi" a file that doesn't exist, it will complain (override with -n) rather than opening a blank file
   - If you cd to a directory and spell it wrong, it will fix it
   - Fixes r so you can run files normally
+  - Use "r" to execute any program, regardless of language.
+With no arguments, it opens an interactive r session.

 ###quad
   - adds numbers in quadrature